 I often see motorists swerving while driving down the road only to pull up beside them to see them looking down playing on their phones.
 It upsets me to see such careless actions when one wrong move could injure or kill someone.
 My message would be to please put your phone down and pay attention to driving safely to your destination.
 It’s as simple as that.

 The Florida Bicycle Association has been working on a legislative platform to protect vulnerable road users and combat distracted driving.
-Becky Alfonso, Executive Director of the organization offers her congratulations to our individual Challenge winner: “I can't begin to imagine the work and determination needed to accomplish such a tremendous feat.
+Becky Afonso, Executive Director of the organization offers her congratulations to our individual Challenge winner: “I can't begin to imagine the work and determination needed to accomplish such a tremendous feat.
 Amanda is a hero and mentor to those inspired by her story and her grit, me included.”